 --A (When anger is fully expressed.)
 Mouth opened wide, showing teeth in a snarl or shout.

 --B (When anger is suppressed.)
 Lips pulled tight and thin.
 Teeth clenched together or grinding.

 You can give almost anything an angry facial expression with these ingredients.
 However, they need cooking.
 Subject them to the fire of inspiration!
 Feel the anger as you draw...

 ...Oops!
 Wait a minute.
 Anger is destructive - and not only of the object unfortunate enough to have inspired your wrath.
 Anger does nasty things to your insides and your life.
 Let your pencil feel the anger.
 If you were feeling angry even before you started, now's your chance to experience the joys of self expression.
 The feeling can flow out though your pencil.

 We all function differently, so this is a very hard thing to explain.
 All I can say is that if you just set the elements down on paper cold, without imagining how the emotion feels, the result will be unconvincing.

-I drew this irate blob in the notepad on a phone.
+I drew this irate blob a while ago in the notepad on a phone.

 Red is the colour of rage.
-The note pad in my phone had no 'fill' tool, so I transferred the image to my Mac and filled it with a fiery colour.
+The note pad in that old phone had no 'fill' tool, so I transferred the image to my Mac and filled it with a fiery colour.